robinraju/robinraju.github.io/_posts/developer/2019-11-23-neo4j-introduction-to-graph-db.md

 ## What is a Graph?
 A graph in its simplest form is a collection of nodes and relationships.
 A node can be an entity such as a person, place, object or relevant piece of data.
+And a relationship represents how two nodes are associated.